The state of a subscription is reported in the

 Lifecycle of a Subscription

-From the time when a subscription is created on your site, to the time that it is canceled, the subscription can take on many other statuses in Chargify.
+From the time when a subscription is created on your site, to the time that it is canceled, the subscription can take on many other statuses in Advanced Billing.
 It’s important to understand that when a subscription is in a particular state, there are some situations where it cannot transition directly to the desired state.

 - An expired subscription must be canceled before it can be reactivated.